 With the meeting of the G20 this week and COP21 only a few weeks away, now is a critical time for these leaders to hear that business supports an ambitious climate agreement being made in Paris this December.

-A long-term goal is essential because it will facilitate the mobilisation of economic and human resources and will inspire the private sector to invest and innovate to achieve de-carbonisation of the global economy at the speed and scale required.
+A long-term goal is essential because it will facilitate the mobilization of economic and human resources and will inspire the private sector to invest and innovate to achieve decarbonization of the global economy at the speed and scale required.

 In February of this year The B Team called for a long-term goal of Net-Zero emissions by the year 2050, based on scientific research which shows achieving net-zero greenhouse-gas emissions by the year 2100 will only provide a 66% chance of limiting global warming to 2 degrees.
 We believe that a 1-in-3 chance of failure is unacceptable, given the potential for catastrophic climate impacts.

-Companies associated with the B Team are leading by example, with US electricity company NRG Energy; the Kenyan mobile network operator Safaricom; the global enterprise cloud computing company Salesforce and the internationally renowned jeweller Tiffany & Co. announcing they will be joining the Chinese construction company Broad Group; the African telecommunications company Econet; the French apparel and accessories group Kering; the Brazilian cosmetics company Natura; the global consumer goods company Unilever; and the international investment group Virgin Group, in aspiring to reach Net-Zero greenhouse-gas-emissions by 2050 within their companies.
+Companies associated with The B Team are leading by example with US electricity company NRG Energy, the Kenyan mobile network operator Safaricom, the global enterprise cloud computing company Salesforce and the internationally renowned jeweler Tiffany & Co. announcing they will be joining the Chinese construction company Broad Group, the African telecommunications company Econet, the French apparel and accessories group Kering, the Brazilian cosmetics company Natura, the global consumer goods company Unilever and the international investment group Virgin Group, in aspiring to reach net-zero greenhouse gas emissions by 2050 within their companies.